hyperledger/iroha-2-docs/src/reference/torii-endpoints.md

 :::

-`TORII` is the Iroha 2 module in charge of handling incoming and outgoing connections.
-It is used to receive, accept and route incoming instructions, and HTTP queries, as well as run-time configuration updates.
+Torii (jap. 鳥居 - gates; Shinto shrine archway) is the Iroha module in charge of handling HTTP and WebSocket requests.
+It is the main application programmable interface to interact with Iroha.
+Such interactions include sending transactions, making queries, listening for blocks stream, and so on.

 To establish two-way communication with the `TORII` endpoints, the following addresses must be specified in the Iroha 2 configuration files: